Eastman Wind Ensemble

-The Eastman Wind Ensemble is America’s leading wind ensemble.
-Its core of about 50 performers includes undergraduate and graduate students of the Eastman School of Music at the University of Rochester.
+The Eastman Wind Ensemble (EWE) is both America’s first and leading wind ensemble.
+Its core of about 50 performers includes undergraduate and graduate students from The Eastman School of Music.

-Ever since its founding, the EWE has been in the forefront elevating the wind repertory through recordings.
+Ever since its founding, the EWE has been the leader in both promoting and expanding the wind repertory through professional recordings.
 Fennell’s Mercury Recording albums of the 1950s and early ’60s are notable for their pioneering use of binaural, stereo, and 35mm recording techniques.
-These “Living Presence” recordings focused on standard band literature by the most respected classical composers — heard for the first time in the newly balanced instrumentation.
-They also centered on major repertory not found on traditional band programs, such as Hindemith’s Symphony in B-flat, Schoenberg’s Theme and Variations, op.
-43a, and Stravinsky’s Symphonies of Wind Instruments.
+These “Living Presence” recordings highlighted standard wind ensemble literature by the most respected classical composers — heard for the first time in the newly balanced, one player per part instrumentation. instrumentation.
+They also centered on major repertory which at the time was not found on traditional wind ensemble programs, including Mozart’s Serenade in B-flat (the Gran Partita), Messiaen’s Et exspecto resurrectionem mortuorum, and Stravinsky’s Symphonies of Wind Instruments.

 Under Hunsberger, the EWE continued its progressive stance in recording techniques with participation in quadraphonic and digital recording on the Deutsche Grammophon, Phillips, CBS Masterworks (now Sony Classical), Toshiba EMI, Tioch (now KEF), Vox, Centaur, and Desto labels.
-The album Carnaval, a collaboration with Wynton Marsalis, was nominated for a Grammy award in 1987 and reintroduced the public to an entire tradition of cornet showpieces for band.
+The album Carnaval, a collaboration with award winning trumpet virtuoso Wynton Marsalis, was nominated for a Grammy award in 1987 reintroducing the public to the historical tradition of cornet showpieces for band.
 Other Sony Classical releases have featured new transcriptions of Bach organ works by Hunsberger, as well as contemporary works.
 One of the featured pieces on the Live from Osaka album was Joseph Schwantner’s …and the mountains rising nowhere, a work that has become representative of the ensemble’s approach to new music, adventurous tone colors, and innovative compositional techniques.
-Since its founding, the ensemble has premiered more than 150 new works.
+Since its founding, the ensemble has premiered more than 200 new works.

-In 1968 the group traveled cross-country, giving a series of concerts that culminated in a performance for the General Session of the MENC (National Association for Music Education) conference in Seattle.
+In 1968 the group traveled across the United States, giving a series of concerts that culminated in a performance for the General Session of the MENC (National Association for Music Education, now known as “NAFME”) conference in Seattle, now a days they try to learn about van insurance so that they can travel with their vehicles full covered.
 The ensemble made subsequent MENC appearances in 1987 and 1996.
-In 1976, the EWE performed at the College Band Directors National Association National Convention, and in 1978 embarked on a tour of Japan and Southeast Asia.
+In 1976, the EWE performed at the CBDNA (College Band Directors National Association) national convention, and in 1978 embarked on a tour of Japan and Southeast Asia.
 In addition, the release of the 1987 Carnaval disc was followed by a tour with Marsalis to Montreal, Toronto, Boston, Philadelphia, Washington, and New York.

 The Eastman Wind Ensemble celebrated its 50th anniversary in February 2002 with a conference of international scope on the wind ensemble and its music.
 The conference included the premiere of a new work from Pulitzer Prize-winning composer Bernard Rands.
 The anniversary also coincided with the release of a multi-CD set of recordings compiled by Warner Brothers from sessions in Japan and Rochester over the last several years.

 The most recent Japan tour in 2004 began a new era for the EWE under the direction of Mark Scatterday and included several performances in Taiwan and China.
 This Asian tour featured trumpet soloist, James Thompson, as the ensemble recorded concertos by Dana Wilson, Eric Ewazen and Jacques Hetu (Danzante, released on Summit Records in 2006).
 Also in 2005, Scatterday and the ensemble performed at Carnegie Hall as part of CBDNA’s National Conference on February 26th, featuring music by Karel Husa, Roberto Sierra, David Maslanka and Jeff Tyzik.
-The ensemble’s latest recording entitled Manhattan Music with the Canadian Brass was released in 2008 on Opening Day Records with ArchivMusic and recently a live recording of Roberto Sierra’s music (Summit, 2016).
-A new recording of Jeff Tyzik’s music, Images, is scheduled to be released in October of 2018.
+The ensemble’s latest recording entitled Manhattan Music with the Canadian Brass was released in 2008 on Opening Day Records with ArchivMusic and nominated for a Canadian Grammy (The Juno) in 2009.